Are you struggling to bring in a steady stream of high-converting organic traffic?

 It's a time-tested copywriting truism that the most prominent element on the page should be the most persuasive.

-So, instead of simply calling the visitor to action and then burying the offer in the 2nd line, Highrise showed visitors they obviously have nothing to lose by creating an account.
+So, instead of simply calling a visitor to action and burying the offer in the second line, Highrise made it crystal clear to users that there was zero risk in creating an account.

 Here's version A: